ir-uam/RELISON/docs/source/diffusion/protocols/protocols.rst

 Rumor spreading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Also called push-pull protocol, this is a combination of the `Pull`_ and `Push`_ protocols, where each user selects a) a user to receive information from and b) a user to send information to.
-He/she just propagates a fixed number of their created contents and a fixed number of the received contents.
+Also called push-pull protocol, this is a combination of the `Pull`_ and `Push`_ protocols, where each user selects a neighbors, and he/she just propagates a fixed number of their created contents and a fixed number of the received contents to the neighbor, and the neighbor sends it to him.

 We consider a second version, named *bidirectional rumor-spreading model*, which does not consider the orientation of the edges for selecting the nodes from which receive information and towards whom propagate information.